 A quiet toss set the grass aflame.
 Finally lighting up the maze of rocky pillars.

 The wrongness of the child statues finally illuminated for Naren to see.
 They were even worse than he thought.
 Completely distorted images of children.
 Almost human.
 Terrified by the newly lit fire.
 Terrified they were seen.
-They scattered.

 "Atta girl!"